ionic-team/ionic-docs/docs/api/toggle.md

 ## Justification

-Developers can use the `justify` property to control how the label and control are packed on the line.
+Developers can use the `justify` property to control how the label and control are packed on a line.

 import Justify from '@site/static/usage/v7/toggle/justify/index.md';